kolypto/learning-and-playground/nats/README.md

 # Their permissions and account will be used.
 no_auth_user: app

+# This section is only useful when no accounts are defined.
+# Otherwise, define your users within accounts.
 authorization {
   # Special entry: applies to all users that don't have specific permissions set.
   default_permissions = {